Dolomites June 8/9-16, 2018

 The schedule will be adapted to the weather conditions.
 The detailed schedule for the 8/9 days is

-To take full advantage of the option of arrival one day before the official workshop starts please plan to arrive on June 10, 2016.
+To take full advantage of the optional day please plan to arrive on June 8 2018.
+The schedule will be rearranged based on when participants arrive.

 There are no specific expectations for the skill level of the participants to get full value from the workshop.
 You will likely have been interested in photography for some years and have acquired a digital SLR or equivalent mirrorless camera and a few lenses.
 However less experienced photographers are equally welcome.
 The workshop will be adapted for the individuals attending such that individuals who need more guidance in certain areas will have the attention of the instructor to get help with the settings of the camera.
 For landscape photography in this area the focal lengths from 24mm to 200mm in 35mm full frame terms will be adequate (approx. 15mm to 135mm on crop DSLR cameras).
 A wider lens can be useful and a longer lens also (14mm and 400mm in 35mm full frame terms).
 It is expected that you are familiar with your camera including the most typical functions, however any question about camera operation and features are welcomed.
 Bring a manual for your camera too.
 A solid and stable tripod is essential and a cable/remote release for your camera.
 It is advised that you have practiced using your camera on a tripod so that you quickly can setup the camera as sometimes the lighting conditions change rapidly.
 The language of the workshop is English.